 In any big city, no matter how great its public transit, walking around is my favorite way to get oriented.
 So when I arrived in San Francisco after a cross-country train trip from New York, I started walking and didn’t stop for 7.5 miles that first day.
+But before you get walking, you need to drop off your things.
+If you’re arriving with a lot of bags, luggage storage in San Francisco is a must.

 Here’s an amalgam of my various walks in San Francisco that helped me feel at home, without climbing too many hills: